-Professor Rinaldo Bellomo MBBS MD FRACP FCICM PGDipEcho
+Professor Rinaldo Bellomo MBBS MD FRACP FCICM PGDipEcho FAAHMS

 In 2014, Professor Bellomo was named one of the world's most influential scientific minds of our time.
-Thomson Reuters published "The world's most influential scientific minds 2014" based on its analysis of data over the past 11 years using Web of Science and InCites platforms to determine which researchers have produced work that is most frequently acknowledged by peers.
+Thomson Reuters published "The world's most influential scientific minds 2014" based on its analysis of data over the previous 11 years using Web of Science and InCites platforms to determine which researchers have produced work that is most frequently acknowledged by peers.
 Prof Bellomo is one of the researchers identified as "influencing the future direction of their field, and of the world", "on the cutting edge of their field" and "publishing work that their peers recognize as vital to the advancement of their science".
 He is also the recipient of a NHMRC Achievement Award and an Austin Health Distinguished Scientist Award.

 Professor Bellomo has been Chief Investigator in many successful grant applications.
-Over the past 10 years, he has been heavily involved in the design, execution, supervision and publication of several large randomised controlled trials published in the Lancet and the New England Journal of Medicine (NEJM) for >20,000 intensive care unit (ICU) patients randomised.
+Over the past 10 years, he has been heavily involved in the design, execution, supervision and publication of several large randomised controlled trials published in The Lancet and the New England Journal of Medicine (NEJM) for >20,000 intensive care unit (ICU) patients randomised.